Investengine - Home

 If you wish to cancel an order you should do so in App or on the Platform, or by emailing support@investengine.com before the cancellation cut off time below.
 Any email received after the cut off time below will not be accepted, and your order will be executed.

-ETFs: All cancellation instructions relating to an ETF order must be received by 14:00 GMT.
+ETFs: All cancellation instructions relating to an ETF order must be received by 14:00 GMT on the day the order would otherwise be executed.

 Specific Instructions

-If you provide us with specific instructions to deal for you, there is a risk we cannot achieve Best Execution in respect of that aspect covered by your specific instructions and we may not accept a specific instruction.
+If you provide us with specific instructions to deal for you, there is a risk we cannot achieve Best Execution in respect of that aspect covered by your specific instructions and we may not accept a specific instruction as a result.

 Settlement